-William Harris’s peerless setting of John Donne’s poem was the inspiration behind an exciting and innovative project that took place in Leeds last summer.
+William Harris’s peerless setting of John Donne’s poem was the inspiration behind an exciting and innovative project that took place in Leeds in the summer of 2014.
 We performed and recorded a programme of modern sacred music in the fabulous space and acoustic that is Leeds’ Victoria